typicode/jsonplaceholder/README.md

 But I liked the idea of image placeholders for web designers.
 So I decided to code a little Express server inspired by that and here is JSONPlaceholder.

-You can find it running here and are free to use it: http://jsonplaceholder.typicode.com.
+You can find it running here and are free to use it in your developments: http://jsonplaceholder.typicode.com.

-I hope some of you will find it useful.
+I hope you will find it useful.

 Features